Jamesits/pve-fake-subscription/README.md

 * Works for any version >=5 (we've tested this from 5.3 to 6.0 without any changes in the code)
 * Non-intrusive, no changes to any system file, persists between system updates
 * Comes with standard Debian package, easy to manage and automate
-* You can uninstall at any time (you might need to wait a week for the cache to be invalidated)
+* You can uninstall at any time (you might need to wait a week for the cache to be invalidated because of https://github.com/jordansissel/fpm/issues/1472 )

 ## Installation